ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 ---

-2. What’s the inverse of a matrix?
+Q. What’s the inverse of a matrix?
 Do all matrices have an inverse?
 Is the inverse of a matrix always unique?

 <details><summary><b>Answer</b></summary>